kragen/dumpulse/README.md

 I²C or CAN, running on bare metal or under a minimal real-time operating system like eCos, FreeRTOS, or RTEMS, although it also works on Linux.
 It provides no authentication and only minimal data integrity checking.
-All the packets except the 256-byte health report are 8 bytes or less, so they can be sent as single CAN bus frames, although the example Linux implementation uses UDP.
+All the packets except the 260-byte health report are 8 bytes, so they can be sent as single CAN bus frames, although the example Linux implementation uses UDP.
 It takes no configuration data.

 Calling interface
 -----------------

+As documented in `dumpulse.h`, `dumpulse.o`
-This module exposes one data type, `dumpulse`, which can be allocated where you like and needs no finalization but should be initialized to all zero bytes, and one function:
+exposes one data type, `dumpulse`, which can be allocated where you like and needs no finalization but should be initialized to all zero bytes, and one function: